History of CRGS

 The resulting academic success, scholarships and local goodwill that followed thus enabled Shaw Jeffrey to expand the school buildings, inspired by the designs of rival Ipswich and Earls Colne Grammar Schools.
 Firstly Mansfield House was bought in 1903 and renamed Gilberd House.
 In 1908 he convinced the Governors and local Education Board to expand the Big School and build a New School building for £4000 on land that was previously the kitchen gardens.
 This was designed by architects Newman, Jaques and Round, and was opened by Lord Rosebery with Colchester Corporation dignitaries in May 1910.
 In 1911 the school was gifted 12 acres (49,000 m2) of playing field, and opened tennis courts and a small rifle range.

-By 1912 numbers had grown to 144 pupils in the main school, split into four houses (School House, Parr's House - formerly North Town - Harsnett's House - formerly South Town - and Dugard's House), and 169 younger boys in an attached preparatory school that the headmaster also started as a private venture.
-Pupils wore different coloured caps depending on their house, until Shaw Jeffrey noted that other local elementary schools were copying the colours.
+By 1912 numbers had grown to 144 students in the main school, split into four houses (School House, Parr's House - formerly North Town - Harsnett's House - formerly South Town - and Dugard's House), and 169 younger boys in an attached preparatory school that the headmaster also started as a private venture.
+Students wore different coloured caps depending on their house, until Shaw Jeffrey noted that other local elementary schools were copying the colours.
 To confound this, he asked the local hatter "what was the most expensive colour and most hard to get", and hence chose purple and gold, which established the colour of the school uniform.

 New buildings and expansion in the 1960s

-This growth continued through the world wars until, in 1947, under headmaster J F Elam, there were 700 boys, and five scholarships for pupils to pursue university education.
+This growth continued through the world wars until, in 1947, under headmaster J F Elam, there were 700 boys, and five scholarships for students to pursue university education.
 An outdoor swimming pool was constructed in the 1920s and remains in use.
 The educational expansion of the 1960s allowed the construction of new classrooms and gym; but the scholarships were no longer required with the introduction of free university education.
 The 1960s buildings have mainly been replaced; a new art building was opened in 2003 and the technology block was upgraded.
 In 2006 a new extension to the science building was completed and two new chemistry laboratories were opened.

 In the late 1970s, it was proposed to turn the school and the CCHS into a comprehensive by the early 1980s.
 Chelmsford's boys' grammar school would have gone independent.
 As it turned out, only the Gilberd School became a comprehensive.
 Essex County Council was not enthusiastic about the idea.
 It became a grant maintained school in the 1980s.